Nekuskus/Kernel/README.md

-# FireworkOS Kernel
+# Kernel
-The Official FireworkOS Monolithic Kernel.
+The kernel for Firework.

 ## Notes
-Supported by:
+Supported protocols:
 - GRUB MultiBoot 1